 Support for Diverse Faculty

-The services below are especially designed to support diverse faculty given their unique teaching contexts.
+The online/virtual services below are especially designed to support diverse faculty given their unique teaching contexts.
 These faculty might be dealing with high numbers of new course preparations or service courses, extensive diversity service requests, classroom incivilities related to their diverse statuses, student resistance to diverse scholarship or teaching innovation, etc. Each of the services below addresses at least one but often more than one of the above contexts that impact diverse faculty’s teaching.

 Student incivility and inappropriate disruptions can derail faculty’s classroom effectiveness and student learning.
 Given that diverse faculty are more likely to experience incivilities, they need to be prepared to address them.
 In an interactive format, participants will learn about diverse faculty’s experiences with classroom incivility.
 They will also learn about the potential consequences for diverse faculty of unchecked classroom incivilities.
 Most importantly, participants will learn about and practice strategies they can use to address student classroom incivility.
 At the end, each participant will have an individual plan to address potential classroom incivilities.